Kalshi logo

 Frequently Asked Questions

-How do you calculate expected value?
+How do I calculate expected value on a bet?

-What is a good EV percentage?
+What is a +EV bet?

 Props Optimizer